frederic-perez/AmE-dictionary/dictionary.md

 __voluble__
 __votaries__
 __vouch__ _v_
-__voucher__ :four: A small printed piece of paper that entitles the holder to a discount, or that may be exchanged for goods or services. _Syn_ coupon, token, ticket _The administration has focused its efforts with more housing vouchers._
+__voucher__ _n_ :four: A small printed piece of paper that entitles the holder to a discount, or that may be exchanged for goods or services. _Syn_ coupon, token, ticket _The administration has focused its efforts with more housing vouchers._
 __vouchsafed__
 __vow__ _v_
 __vying__ _v_ :seven: Present participle of vie.